dotnet/fsharp/DEVGUIDE.md

 # The Visual F# IDE Tools (Windows Only)

-To build and test Visual F# IDE Tools, you must use [Visual Studio "vNext" (aka "Dev15")](https://www.visualstudio.com/en-us/downloads/visual-studio-next-downloads-vs.aspx).
-This is the one after Visual Studio 2015 (aka "Dev 14").
-You must also install Visual Studio SDK (also called _Visual Studio Extensibility SDK_ on the Visual Studio installer) before building Visual F# IDE Tools.
+To build and test Visual F# IDE Tools, you must use the latest version of [Visual Studio 2017 RC](https://www.visualstudio.com/vs/visual-studio-2017-rc/#downloadvs).
+See the section titled "Development tools" in the [readme](README.md).
-Please ensure that the Visual Studio SDK version is matched with your current Visual Studio to ensure successful builds.
-For example: Visual Studio 2015 Update 1 requires Visual Studio 2015 SDK Update 1.
-Any installation of Visual Studio 2015 and later provides Visual Studio SDK as part of the installation of Visual Studio 2015 as feature installation.

     build.cmd vs              -- build the Visual F# IDE Tools (see below) build.cmd vs test         -- build Visual F# IDE Tools, run all tests (see below)